 If you would like to upgrade your flight or make any further enquiries, please call our reservations department.

-Travel with us on 5th July 2019 or 3rd July 2020 to experience the greatest rodeo on earth!
+Travel with us on 3rd July 2020 to experience the greatest rodeo on earth!

 Staying for two nights in Calgary, we have included tickets to watch the rodeo – with the world’s best cowboys and cowgirls competing in the spectacular bull riding, steer roping, bronco riding and barrel racing.
 It’s an unforgettable experience like no other!

-Please ensure that you check the date of departure correctly when booking, as this experience is exclusive to 5th July 2019 and 3rd July 2020 departures.
+Please ensure that you check the date of departure correctly when booking, as this experience is exclusive to 3rd July 2020 departures.